googleapis/google-api-swift-client/README.md

 produced by the [Google API Discovery Service](https://developers.google.com/discovery/).

 It is experimental work-in-progress, but provides a good start at calling many Google APIs from Swift.
+Our focus is on supporting calls from server-side and command-line Swift applications, but calls from any platform with Swift support should be possible.

 ## Usage